merenlab/merenlab.org/projects/anvio/index.md

 ---
 # In a nutshell

 Anvi'o is an analysis and visualization platform for 'omics data.
-You can find the pre-print of the methods paper here: [https://peerj.com/preprints/1275/](https://peerj.com/preprints/1275/)
+Pleasea find the methods paper here: [https://peerj.com/articles/1319/](https://peerj.com/articles/1319/)

 # Important posts